WebOfTrust/keri/docs/Q-and-A.md

 ### People

-The founder of KERI is *Samuel M. Smith Ph.D.*, operationing from his firm [prosapien.com](https://www.prosapien.com).
+The founder of KERI is *Samuel M. Smith Ph.D.*, operating from his firm [prosapien.com](https://www.prosapien.com).
 Other people working on KERI can be found via the Github Repos above.\
  *(@henkvancann)*

 ## *Q: In what programming languages is KERI available?